 The configuration process has the following steps:

-Third-party developer, client or SAP Concur downloads, installs, configures, and customizes the application connector.
+Third-party developer, client or us downloads, installs, configures, and customizes the application connector.
 The application connector may make requests to the inbound web services.

 Concur Expense registers the application connector.
 Be ready to supply the test and production domain information.

 Expense Admin creates a new form field with the Launch External URL control type and adds the field to the Report Header, Expense Entry, or Allocation form(s).

 Once the configuration is complete, the callout uses the following process: